 Consuming fruits and vegetables of all kinds has long been associated with a reduced risk of many adverse health conditions.

-Maintaining a low sodium intake is essential to lowering blood pressure, however increasing potassium intake may be just as important.
-According to the National Health and Nutrition Examination Survey, fewer than 2% of US adults are meeting the daily 4,700 mg recommendation for potassium.3 One medium sweet potato provides about 542 milligrams.
+Maintaining a low sodium intake helps keep a healthy blood pressure; however, increasing potassium intake may be just as important.
+According to the National Health and Nutrition Examination Survey, fewer than 2 percent of American adults are meeting the daily 4,700-milligram recommendation for potassium.
+One medium sweet potato provides about 542 milligrams.

-Also of note, high potassium intake is associated with a 20% decreased risk of dying from all causes.7
+Also of note, high potassium intake is associated with a 20 percent decreased risk of dying from all causes.

 Digestion and regularity